univention/container-udm-rest/docs/decisions/0003-split-out-stack-data-loading.md

 repository.

-The main rationale is that this way this repository will stay focused on providing the UDM Rest API in a container.
+The main rationale is that this way this repository will stay focused on providing the UDM REST API in a container.
 The regular expansion in needs of data to be loaded or related tooling to be improved would clutter this repository.